-^{141.} See discussion supra notes 72 and 104 (discussing the problem of health-harmful or insufficiently researched chemical substitutions).
+^{141.} See discussion supra notes Error!
+Bookmark not defined. and 104 (discussing the problem of health-harmful or insufficiently researched chemical substitutions).

 ^{142.} CAL.
 HEALTH & SAFETY CODE § 25215.6(b).
 California's green chemistry law, Assembly Bill 1879 of 2008, contemplates a detailed process for analysis of chemicals proposed as alternatives to known-toxic ones.
-Id. §§ 25252-25257.2.
+CAL.
+HEALTH & SAFETY CODE §§ 25252-25257.2.

 In the wake of SB 757, nine states passed copycat legislation banning the sale, distribution, and use of lead wheel weights, in every case with industry support.
 Although EPA in 2009 granted a renewed petition from environmental groups to initiate a rulemaking on banning lead wheel weights, the agency has never issued a proposed rule.
 He even absent federal regulation, however, Prop 65-triggered state actions appear to have greatly reduced domestic manufacture of leaded wheel weights: A Google search for "buying lead wheel weights," for example, today yields primarily hits for eBay and other aftermarkets selling used lead weights for lead scrap or fishing sinkers.
-Has by regulatory triggering reduced the potential for human exposure to (and environmental contamination with) one of the most toxic materials in commerce.
+He Thus, Prop 65's drinking water discharge prohibition, like its warning requirement, has by regulatory triggering reduced the potential for human exposure to (and environmental contamination with) one of the most toxic materials in commerce.